angelaanjorin/Todo2024/README.md

 ![Fonts](https://res.cloudinary.com/dzesjeplp/image/upload/v1714840483/Todo/todo2024/Montserrat-Google-Fonts_lkgc6u.png)

 ## Imagery
-The background image used within the site has been chosen for a calming landscape backdrop for the site.
+The background image used within the site has been chosen because it is a calming landscape, which does not interfer with the todo app located ontop of it.

 # Features